 We have three Universal laser systems all with 32" x 18” beds.
 Costs are $.005 per square inch.

 Each laser's usage is controlled on a signup sheet basis - "first come first served."
 Please see the tutorials below.
-Tutorials are also posted in the laser lab.
+Tutorials are also posted in the laser lab on computer home page.
 If you have any further questions use the contact list for monitors located outside lab entrance.

 The lab is open 24 hours a day, 7 days a week during the regular semester, excluding holidays.
-You must sign up for a time-slot – there are signup sheets posted next to entrance to lab.
-(2 hours max on 1 laser)
+You must sign up for a time-slot – there are signup sheets posted at entrance to lab.
+(2 hours max on 1 laser per day)

 The student begins their file preparation by modeling their form with any of the following programs:

 Adobe Illustrator, CorelDraw, Alias, Rhinoceros, Maya, Solidworks, 3dsMax, AutoCAD.

 Note: the Laser Cutter requires 2D line drawings only.